leozeine/Pesquisa-guerras-culturais-GPOPAI/README.md

 The questionnaire contains 11 questions made by a liberal point of view and 11 by a conservative point of view.
 On this notebook, I investigate axes and coordinates, more than the whole data file.
 I begin with isolating the "mean axis" of each group, defined by ingroup cosine distances, and their relative distances, off-group cosine distances.
-The final result is a heatmap, by which we can see the relative distances between selected group of people, such as partisan gruops, feminists, declared conservatives etc.
+The final result is a heatmap, by which we can see the relative distances between selected group of people, such as political activists, feminists, autodeclared conservatives/liberals, religious people etc.  I tried also visualizing the cosine distances in 1 and 2 dimensions, the linear and circular plots.